Cumulocity-IoT/cumulocity-device-chart-widget/README.md

 ## Features

-*  **Support single device and group devices:** Based on configuration during widget configuration.
+*  **Support single device and group devices:** Depends on Deviceid selected in widget configuration.
 *  **Supports Alarm Chart:** It displays the Alarm chart if group by is set to c8y_ActiveAlarmsStatus in configuration.
 *  **Supports Firmware Chart:** It displays the Firmware chart if group by is set to versionIssuesName in configuration.
 *  **Fetch Inner child Devices:** Fetches Inventory data for chid devices only if Fetch innerchild devices is checked in configuration.
-*  **Support multiple charts:** Based on group by field and chart type in configuration.
+*  **Support multiple charts:** Based on chart type in configuration.

 ## Installation